 Sick leave is leave with pay granted to an employee for an illness, bodily injury resulting in temporary disability, medically required confinement and medical/dental appointments.
-Sick leave may also be used for bereavement leave and immediate family sick leave.
-Immediate family in this event includes spouse, children, parents, step-siblings, foster children, siblings, grandparents, grandchildren, step-children, step-parents, guardian or same relative of spouse and any other relatives or individuals residing with the employee.
+Up to 40 hours of sick leave may also be used for bereavement leave in the event of the death of an immediate family member, per instance.
+Up to 40 hours of sick leave may be used as immediate family sick leave per year.
+Immediate family includes spouse, children, parents, stepsiblings, foster children, siblings, grandparents, grandchildren, step-children, step-parents, guardian or same relative of spouse and any other relatives or individuals residing with the employee.
 The FMLA policy may apply in some instances of sick leave after the first 12 months of employment.